[You are more valuable to Him]

 When things have gotten hairy; I’m splitting (or losing) hairs, and life’s events are more than hair raising, the question is put before me once again: “Do you trust me?”
 He is that peace, so I must always settle on trusting Him.

-When I originally wrote this, I knew what verse I’d use to accompany this ‘Hair piece,’ but I didn’t have the complete verse in my mind–just the part about the sparrows because that’s what came to mind that day I looked up at the oak tree.
-So, when I did a Google search, brought it up, and read the verse, I shed some tears when I read these words: “And the very hairs on your head are all numbered.”
+When I originally wrote this, I knew what verse I’d use to accompany this ‘Hair piece,’ but I didn’t have the complete verse in my mind–just the part about the sparrows because that’s what came to mind as I looked up at the oak tree.
+When I did a Google search, brought up the right verse, and read the it, I shed some tears as I read these words: “And the very hairs on your head are all numbered.”
 To me, that was God–once again–saying, “trust me, not a single detail escapes me.”
-Come what may I will trust Him, for in trusting Him I always find my peace.
+Come what may I will trust Him, for in trusting Him I always find true peace.
 (Philippians 4:7).

 Both of the songs below really speak to me right now.
 I originally felt that God wanted to do a physical healing on both Andrew and I, and I have a few miracles I’ve been praying for–for at least a couple of years now.
 Whatever the Lord chooses to do with our life I don’t want to stop seeking and praying for those miracles.
 I still believe in miracles.
 I still believe in God… but more than anything I want to draw closer to Jesus and stay close.
 Your will Lord, not mine.